PCI Device Driver Missing in Windows 10 [Complete Guide]

 3. Now, select Search automatically for drivers and wait for Windows to install the best one.search automatically for drivers

 A quick way to fix things when the PCI device driver is missing is to update the driver.
-Here, Windows does it all automatically, but there’s no guarantee that the method will work.
-If it doesn’t in your case, head to the next method.
+Here, Windows does it all automatically, and the solution also works when you have the PCI device driver missing in Windows 7.

 2. Install the driver manually